-We detected transcripts in the C. porcatum RNAseq data for four mitochondrial protein-coding genes and two mitochondrial ribosomal RNAs (Figure 2).
-The ORFs of the four transcripts could be translated in full using the genetic code for ciliate mtDNA (NCBI genetic code 4), whereas translation using the predicted nuclear genetic code for this organism (NCBI genetic code 6) introduced premature stop codons.
-Phylogenetic analysis placed the putative C. porcatum mitochondrial ribosomal RNA genes in the expected part of the ciliate tree (Figure 1b) for this species (Gao, et al. 2010; Gao, et al. 2012).
-The difficulties we experienced in obtaining mtDNA from C. porcatum may reflect the low yield of starting material from these relatively small (~30 μ m in length) cells, each of which contains ~15 hydrogenosomes (Esteban, et al. 1993).
-For comparison, each larger cell (~110 μ m in length) of M. contortus has been estimated to contain thousands of hydrogenosomes (Finlay and Fenchel 1989).
+We detected transcripts in the C. porcatum RNAseq data for four mitochondrial protein-coding genes and two mitochondrial ribosomal RNAs (fig. 2).
+The open reading frames (ORFs) of the four transcripts could be translated in full using the genetic code for ciliate mtDNA (NCBI genetic code 4), whereas translation using the predicted nuclear genetic code for this organism (NCBI genetic code 6) introduced premature stop codons.
+Phylogenetic analysis placed the putative C. porcatum mitochondrial ribosomal RNA genes in the expected part of the ciliate tree (fig. 1b) for this species (Gao et al. 2010, 2012).
+The difficulties we experienced in obtaining mtDNA from C. porcatum may reflect the low yield of starting material from these relatively small (~30 μm in length) cells, each of which contains ~15 hydrogenosomes (Esteban et al. 1993).
+For comparison, each larger cell (~110 μm in length) of

+M. contortus has been estimated to contain thousands of hydrogenosomes (Finlay and Fenchel 1989).